General Rules of Ampute Football

 If the ball hits the floor outside the field of play, it is considered out of bounds and a corner kick or goal kick is awarded depending on which team touched the ball last.

-Also Read General Rules of Australian Handball
+Also Read General Rules of Race Walking

 In a match, the team with the most goals at the end of the game is declared the winner.
 If the game is tied, it may go into extra time or be decided by a penalty shootout.